billyboar/bytely/README.md

 It is an API that receives an URL from client and returns a "shortened" url under `localhost` domain.

+The project consists of two services.

+* GRPC service that communicates with database and generates new short URL.
+* HTTP service which is somewhat a client of the GRPC service and exposes the GRPC methods as a HTTP API endpoint.
+Also it provides very sluggish web UI for generating urls.

 ### Usage
 You would need Docker Compose to run this service.
 Following command will build local image of the service and pull postgres image and start a docker-compose application.
 Database schema will automatically be created.